 White Chocolate Cranberry Cheesecake is the perfect dessert for your holiday table.
 You’ll love this silky white chocolate cheesecake topped with whipped white chocolate ganache and jewel-like Cranberries in Red Wine.

-I created this White Chocolate Cranberry Cheesecake especially for this #SundaySupper event, and boy am I glad I did.
+I created this White Chocolate Cranberry Cheesecake especially to go with cranberries, and boy am I glad I did.
 It’s absolutely delicious, if I do say so myself.

 I wish you and yours a sweet holiday season full of love and dessert!